OAI/OpenAPI-Specification/registries/_format/binary.md

 #### Encoded property as part of a structured response

 Using the binary format as part of a structured response for a property or an array is invalid.
-The only exception is for `multipart/form-data` content.
+Use `multipart/form-data` content instead.

 #### Query or Path parameters

-Using the binary format query or path parameters is invalid.
+Using the binary format for query or path parameters is invalid.

 #### Multipart/form-data